 To create a sequence that asks the user for his first and last name, and his hair color, and then displays his answers, do the following:

-- Create a blank project and, on the Design tab, in the File group, select New > Sequence.
-The New Diagram window is displayed.
+- Create a blank process and, on the Design tab, in the File group, select New > Sequence.
+The New Sequence window is displayed.

 You can also add a Sequence activity to the Designer panel to create a new sequence.

-- In the Name field type a name for the automation, such as "First Sequence," and click Create.
+- In the Name field type a name for the automation, such as "First Sequence", and leave the default project location or add a subfolder.
+Click Create.
 The Designer panel is updated accordingly.

 - Create three String variables such as